Baš Čelik: Translations

 The name of the tale was translated as Bash Tchelik, or Real Steel.
 The tale was also collected by British author Elodie Lawton Mijatović and translated as Bash-Chalek, or, True Steel.
 A third translation of the tale renamed the antagonist Steelpacha.

 Adaptations

 The tale was also part of Fairy Tales of the Allied Nations, a compilation of fairy tales by illustrator Edmund Dulac, with the name Bashtchelik (or, Real Steel).

 Analysis

 In a recenzija (review) of a reedition of Vuk Karadžić's book of Serbian folk tales, Croatian folklorist Maja Bošković-Stulli also classified the tale as a combination of types: AaTh 552A + 304 ("The Dangerous Night-Watch") + 302 ("Ogre's Soul in the Egg").

-Professor Andreas Johns described Serbian Bash Tchelik as a "close relative" of East Slavic character Koschei, the sorcerer, since, in the course of the story, both are released from prison by the hero, kidnap the hero's wife and hide their soul (heart, or weakness) in an external place (outside his body).
+Professor Andreas Johns described Serbian Bash Tchelik as a "close relative" of East Slavic character Koschei, the sorcerer, since, in the course of the story, both are released from prison by the hero, kidnap the hero's wife and hide their soul (heart, or weakness) outside his body.